Adding a Custom Form to the acceptance process

 - Delete fields

-Head back to the Block Options menu and click the Custom Form section.
+Head back to that block now, and click the Block Options icon again.
+Then click the Custom Form section.
 You'll now see a dropdown menu with your saved forms.
 Select the one you want.

 If you want to tweak the text of a form, head back to the Form Library.
-To do that you'll click Block Options, go to Custom Form, and then Create & Manage Forms.
+To do that you'll click Block Options in your Accept Block, then go to Custom Form, and then Create & Manage Forms.

 From there, select the form you want to edit.